Do you find it hard to stay asleep, or do you keep waking up with neck and back pain?

 Here are some common reasons why a mattress can lose its buoyancy.

-Most people forget to look after their mattress.
+Most people forget to look after their mattresses.
 Like kitchen appliances and furniture, it requires regular maintenance to keep it in tip-top condition.

 If you have children or pets, make sure you use a waterproof cover to prevent unexpected accidents from seeping through.
 Not only can this damage your mattress, but it can cause odor and harbor bacteria.